rlangoy/CycloneV-HPS-BareMetal/README.md

 Programs :
 .\Hello01 ->  Makes a .bin file that could be uploaded using u-Boot
-               to the Ze and displays "Hello World" using the serial uart
+              and displays "Hello World" using the serial uart

 HW-DOC